IMessage: History

 iMessage was announced by Scott Forstall at the WWDC 2011 keynote on June 6, 2011.
 A version of the Messages app for iOS with support for iMessage was included in the iOS 5 update on October 12, 2011.
 On February 16, 2012, Apple announced that a new Messages app replacing iChat would be part of OS X Mountain Lion.
 Mountain Lion was released on July 25, 2012.

-On October 23, 2012, Apple CEO, Tim Cook announced that Apple device users have sent 300 billion messages using iMessage and that Apple delivers an average of 28,000 messages per second.
+On October 23, 2012, Apple CEO Tim Cook announced that Apple device users have sent 300 billion messages using iMessage and that Apple delivers an average of 28,000 messages per second.
 In February 2016, Eddy Cue announced that the number of iMessages sent per second had grown to 200,000.

 In May 2014, a lawsuit was filed against Apple over an issue where, if a user switched from an Apple device to a non-Apple device, messages being delivered to them through iMessage would not reach their destination.
 In November 2014 Apple addressed this problem by providing instructions and an online tool to deregister iMessage.
 A federal court dismissed the suit in Apple's favor.

 On March 21, 2016, a group of researchers from Johns Hopkins University published a report in which they demonstrated that an attacker in possession of iMessage ciphertexts could potentially decrypt photos and videos that had been sent via the service.
 The researchers published their findings after the vulnerability had been patched by Apple.

 On June 13, 2016, Apple announced the addition of Apps to iMessage service, accessible via the Messages apps.
 Apps can create and share content, add stickers, make payments, and more within iMessage conversations without having to switch to standalone apps.
 One could develop standalone iMessage apps or an extension to existing iOS apps.
 Publishers can also create standalone stickers apps without writing any code.
-According to Sensor Tower, as of March 2017 the iMessage App Store features nearly 5,000 Message-enabled apps.
+According to Sensor Tower, a data company that provides "App Store Optimization (ASO)", as of March 2017 the iMessage App Store features nearly 5,000 Message-enabled apps.

 At the WWDC 2020 keynote on June 22, 2020, Apple previewed the next version of its macOS operating system, planned for release in late 2020.
-Big Sur ships with a redesigned version of Messages with features previously available only on iOS devices, such as message effects, memojis, stickers and location sharing.
+Big Sur shipped with a redesigned version of Messages, with features previously available only on iOS devices, such as message effects, memoji, stickers and location sharing.

+On February 21, 2024, Apple announced that they were going to upgrade the iMessage protocol with a new post-quantum cryptographic (PQC) protocol called "PQ3."

+Apple stated that, although quantum computers don't exist yet, they wanted to mitigate risks from future quantum computers as well as so-called "Harvest now, decrypt later" attack scenarios.
+Apple stated that they believe their PQ3 implementation provides protections that "surpass those in all other widely deployed messaging apps."